valerio98-lab/ML_Theory/formule ML - Jose.md

 #### Minimum Error Formulation

-PCA can be defined as the linear projection that minimizes the average projection cost, defined as the mean squared distance between data points and their projection
+PCA can be defined as the linear projection that minimizes the average projection cost, defined as the mean squared distance between data points and their projection.

-## Reinforcment Learning
+## Reinforcement Learning

 ### Problem definition